PhilipAubert/congenial-pancake/README.md

 Most of the time spent coding was trying to implement a minimal approach to semaphores including a queue, and getting this to work properly with my desired react hook flow.
 I wanted the useFetch hook to return a promise so that the developer could resolve the promise on their own terms - but that caused some issues with returning the same promise to several requests, as it can only be resolved once.
-I figiured I could implement some logic to clone the promise and return that instead, but I ran out of available time so I put that on hold for another time.
+I figured I could implement some logic to clone the promise and return that instead, but I ran out of available time so I put that on hold.
 For future implementations I would like to return a Promise instead of string.

 ## Running it locally